 Compared to living in the UK, as an expat you will find that the range of products and lenders available to you is limited.
 There are few high street lenders who will offer mortgages to expats, so it is likely that you will need to turn to the specialist lenders.

 The rates for expats are also more expensive and the lenders will have extra requirements for your application, highlighting the need to speak to a broker who knows the market and can identify the most suitable product for you.

 Lenders who offer expat products will have a restricted list of acceptable countries, where the expat applicant lives.
 Further to their acceptable list, they may also have a list of countries where extra requirements are needed before those countries are accepted, for example, the payments are to be made from a UK bank account or that the applicant works for a recognised large organisation with a UK presence.

 Once you have found a lender who will accept your country of residence, as part of the application, be prepared for lenders to take a more detailed look.
 You will need to provide a UK credit history, along with your overseas history.
 Lenders will want to understand how long you have been abroad and what your intention is around returning to the UK.

 It is also important to consider that you will have to provide a UK correspondence address.
 As this can’t be a PO box, you will need to essentially show that you have a UK base still.

-To repay your mortgage, your lender will require that you pay out of a UK based, Stirling bank account.
-If you are repaying your mortgage from your rental income, that is not likely to be a problem, but if your income is non-Stirling you may be stung on the exchange rate.
+To repay your mortgage, your lender will require that you pay out of a UK based, sterling bank account.
+If you are repaying your mortgage from your rental income, that is not likely to be a problem, but if your income is non-sterling you may be stung on the exchange rate.